bpbond/luzlogr/cran-comments.md

 * Ubuntu 12.04 (on travis-ci), R 3.2.2
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* Maintainer: ‘Ben Bond-Lamberty <bondlamberty@pnnl.gov>’
+New submission

 ## Downstream dependencies
 None.